Air Conditioning and Furnace Blog

 What should you do about it?

 Bubbling and gurgling noises are a strong indicator that you should call us to schedule an AC repair appointment.
+These sounds suggest refrigerant issues that require professional attention due to serious safety concerns and technical complexity.
+Refrigerant is a regulated chemical that poses health hazards if improperly handled, requiring specialized equipment and certification for proper repair.

-Why Is My Air Conditioner Making Water Noises?
+Why Is My AC Making Water Noises?

 dripping water